katcipis/katcipis.github.io/content/blog/mux-channels-go.md

-As luck would have it, just as I was toying around with this muxer package I had a problem at work that seemed that could benefit from the idea.
+As luck would have it, just as I was toying around with this muxer package I had a problem at work that seemed that could benefit from the idea (or I had a hammer and saw a nail, who knows ? =P).
 Here I will try to express the underlying pattern which is a simple fan-out/fan-in using multiple concurrent workers to solve a simple problem.